 - Cyber extortion loss – helps pay ransom, damages, and legal expenses

-Third-party coverage protects you if you’re sued in the event of a cyber crime
+Third-party coverage helps protect a business if it is sued in the event of cybercrime.
+Coverage may include:

 - Network privacy – helps if the small business is sued for not adequately protecting private, sensitive data of employees or customers